julien-zigan/julien-zigan/README.md

 # :wave: Hi, I'm Julien,

-an Application Developer in training.

-I'm interested in Web Development.
+an Application Developer in training interested in Web Development.